sa-hubcity/hugo-second-brain-theme/content/_index.md

 In other words, we are a group of people who are discovering and sharing a solution to our harmful addictions to lust, sex and pornography.
 With this solution, we no longer have to act out on our addictions and can experience freedom and recovery.

-<font size="2">*Adapted with permission from The AA Grapevine, Inc. SA adaptation © 1982, 1989, 2001 SA Literature.
-Reprinted with permission of SA Literature. </font>
+<font size="2">*© 1997-2008 Sexaholics Anonymous Inc. Reprinted with permission of SA Literature. </font>

 ## What we do